Alan Simpson (British politician): Expenses controversy

 Simpson was asked to pay back £500 that he was accused of over-claiming in cleaning bills by the auditor of MPs' expenses, Thomas Legg.
 Legg has been openly challenged by Simpson who refuses to return the money.
 Simpson threatened to take Legg to court over this matter.

 Personal life

 Simpson married Pascale Quiviger, a French-Canadian author and painter, in July 2005 at Newstead Abbey, the ancestral home of Lord Byron.
 They have a daughter born in January 2006.
 He has two sons and a daughter from a previous marriage.

+Alan Simpson plays tennis and cricket, along with supporting Everton F.C.